Dalecarlia Reservoir

+History

-The 50 acre reservoir was completed in 1858 by the United States Army Corps of Engineers as part of the Washington Aqueduct project.
+The 50 acre reservoir was completed in 1858 by the United States Army Corps of Engineers (USACE) as part of the Washington Aqueduct project.
 It began providing water on January 3, 1859.
 Initially the reservoir provided water to the city from the adjacent Little Falls Branch until the aqueduct construction was completed.
 Regular water service from the Potomac River source through the aqueduct commenced in 1864.
 The reservoir was modified in 1895 and 1935 to improve water quality and increase water supply.

+In the 1920s a water purification plant was built adjacent to the reservoir.
+The rapid sand filter plant began operation in 1927.

 In 1942, the headquarters of the Army Map Service was established on the grounds adjacent to the reservoir; several buildings constructed in the 1940s still exist.
 In 1946, its headquarters moved to the nearby Sumner Site, which is today the Intelligence Community Campus-Bethesda.